RandomSearch18/a-level-project/docs/readme.md

 I asked my stakeholders for feedback on the mockup.
 James really liked how it looked.
 He suggesting turning the "treacherous paths" option from an Avoid/Neutral into a Avoid/Neutral/Prefer combination button.
 I agreed that this would be a fun option to have, so I implemented this change.

+I showed the mockup to Andrew, and he was very happy with it.
+He initially wasn't sure about the phrasing of "Prefer/Prefer more"

 <!-- TODO Andrew and Ili -->

 #### Geocoding design